 This book is intended as a resource for those who are already engaged in community work or see such work in their future.
 It is designed for those of you who are, or will become, professionally paid staff as well as volunteer neighborhood and other community leaders.
-And it is also designed for those researchers and researchers-in-training who will find themselves working with communities and their organizations.
+And it is also designed for those researchers who will find themselves working with communities and their organizations.

 We will spend more time in the coming chapters talking about communities and organizations, but it is helpful here to lay out some definitions.
 When I speak of community, I am using the term much more narrowly than is popular today.
 I even heard a national TV news anchor talk about the "athletic community" the other day, as if somehow everyone who exercised more than once a week belonged to a community.
 I hear other commentators talk about the "Black community" or the "disabled community."
 That is not accurate either.
-There are African American communities and disabled communities, especially in particular places where members of those communities can interact face to face, trade favors, or attend meetings together.
+There are African-American and disabled communities, especially in particular places where members of those communities can interact face to face, trade favors, or attend meetings together.
 But to call a category of people a community just because they share a certain culturally defined characteristic makes the term meaningless.
-Likewise, the phrase online community is also becoming popular.
-Yet a group of people who only meet each other through the Internet for a very specific purpose, while they may gain a lot of support and good feelings from each other, rarely act together as a group for a collective purpose.
-The one distinction might be those computer coders who interact on the Internet to improve the Internet itself.
-The coders that produce all the free software that runs so much of the Internet, and that we use to access the Internet, function in some ways as a community of practice.
-A community of practice is a group of people that come together around their collective professional interests.
-Acknowledging this one hybrid form, when I otherwise use the term community I am talking about a face-toface group of people who have similar cultural characteristics, share resources, occupy the same geographic space, and interact with each other on a regular basis.
-Examples include neighborhoods, local identity communities like an urban gay community, and even coalitions of like-minded groups like Community Shares of Wisconsin that also have some characteristics of a community of practice.
+When I use the term community I am talking about a face-to-face group of people who share cultural characteristics, share resources, share space, and interact with each other on a regular basis.

 I will also use the terms group and organization.
 An organization is at least semiformal, with some kind of specified leadership and a structure that is sustained over time.
 This can range from a formally established nonprofit organization with a board of directors to an ongoing neighborhood association with no legal standing.
 A group is generally informal and less sustained.
-It may be a collection of people who suddenly come together to deal with a crisis or to manage a single project or event and then disband.
+It may be a collection of people who suddenly come together to deal with a crisis or to manage a single project or event, and then disband.